Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 Drops language app: who should try it

 All this makes the Drops language app a great resource for taking in new vocab and learning new alphabets, both of which are major cornerstones of any new language.
-You won’t be learning any grammar, language skills, or anything beyond intermediate, but it’s easy, entertaining, and easy on the eyes.
+You won’t be learning any grammar, language skills, or anything beyond intermediate, but it’s easy, entertaining, and, quite frankly, absolutely beautiful.